-Boundary estimation and tracking is useful is numerous applications such as the detection of harmful algae bloom [Marthaler and Bertozzi, 2003, Bertozzi et al., 2004], oil spill [Clark and Fierro, 2007], and fire containment [Casbeer et al., 2005, 2006].
-Marthaler and Bertozzi [2003] adopt the so-called "snake algorithm" (from the computer vision literature) to detect and track the boundary of harmful algae bloom.
+Boundary estimation and tracking is useful is numerous applications such as the detection of harmful algal blooms (Marthaler and Bertozzi, 2003; Bertozzi et al., 2004), oil spills (Clark and Fierro, 2007), and fire containment (Casbeer et al., 2005, 2006).
+Marthaler and Bertozzi (2003) adopt the so-called "snake algorithm" (from the computer vision literature) to detect and track the boundary of harmful algal bloom.
 Each agent is equipped with a chemical sensor that is able to measure the concentration gradient and with a communication system that is able to exchange information with a data fusion center.
-Bertozzi et al. [2004] suggest an algorithm that requires only a concentration sensor: the agents repeatedly cross the region boundary using a bang-bang angular velocity controller.
-Clark and Fierro [2007] use a random coverage controller, a collision avoidance controller and a bang-bang angular velocity controller to detect and surround an oil spill.
-Casbeer et al. [2006] describe an algorithm that allows Low Altitude Short Endurance Unmanned Vehicles (LASEUVs) to closely monitor the boundary of a fire.
-Each of the LASEUVs has an infrared camera and a short range communication device to exchange information with other agents and to download the information collected onto the base station.
-In [Zhang and Leonard, 2005], a formation of four robots tracks at unitary speed the level sets of a field.
-Their relative position changes so that they optimally measure the gradient and they estimate the curvature of the field in the center of the formation.
-In [Zhang and Leonard, 2007], a controller is proposed to steer a group of constant-speed robots onto an equally-spaced configuration along a close curve.
+Bertozzi et al. (2004) suggest an algorithm that requires only a concentration sensor: the agents repeatedly cross the region boundary using a bang-bang angular velocity controller.
+Clark and Fierro (2007) use a random coverage controller, a collision avoidance controller, and a bang-bang angular velocity controller to detect and surround an oil spill.
+Casheer et al. (2006) describe an algorithm that allows Low Altitude Short Endurance Unmanned Vehicles (LASEUVs) to closely monitor the boundary of a fire.
+Each of the LASEUVs has an infrared camera and a short-range communication device to exchange information with other agents, and to download the information collected to the base station.
+In Zhang and Leonard (2005), a formation of four robots tracks at unitary speed, the level sets of a field.
+Their relative positions change, so that they can optimally measure the gradient and estimate the curvature of the field in the center of the formation.
+In Zhang and Leonard (2007), a controller is proposed to steer a group of constant-speed robots onto an equally spaced configuration along a close curve.

-This section presents the main result of the chapter on the correctness of Theorem 6.11.
-For the sake of completeness, we review first some notations and main concepts for Input-to-State-Stability (ISS) of discrete-time systems as introduced in Jiang and Wang [2001], Angeli [1999], Sontag [2006].
-We then make use of these to prove the result of Theorem 6.11.
+This section presents the main result of the chapter on the correctness of Theorem 6.12.
+For the sake of completeness, we review first some notations and main concepts for Input-to-State-Stability (ISS) of discrete-time systems, as introduced in Angeli (1999), Jiang and Wang (2001), and Angeli (1999); Sontag (2008).
+We then make use of these to prove the result of Theorem 6.12.